2002 The 500: Race

-Live television coverage of the event aired on the Speed Channel and began at 12:30 PM PST.
+Live television coverage of the event aired on the Speed Channel and began at 12:30 p.m.
+Pacific Standard Time (UTC−08:00).
 Play-by-play commentary was provided by Bob Varsha, while Scott Pruett and Tommy Kendall took the roles of race analysts.
-Ambient air temperatures were recorded at 77 F, with partly sunny skies.
-The green flag was waved at 12:38 PM to signify the beginning of the race, and Andretti immediately fired past Kanaan on the outside lane to take the lead.
-Kanaan briefly lost the second position to Tracy the following lap, but overtook him on the 6th lap.
-Two laps later, Kanaan utilized the draft from the rear of Andretti's car to pass him for the lead in the first turn.
-Andretti remained in hot pursuit of Kanaan and eventually got by him again on lap 12.
-In the next five laps, Tracy made his way up from fourth to first, passing Andretti for the lead while entering turn one on lap 17.
-Andretti retook the lead two laps later, but was quickly passed by Tracy again on the 20th lap.
-Tracy's lead only lasted until lap 23, when Vasser overtook him in the third turn.
+Ambient air temperatures towards the start of the race were recorded at 77 F with partly sunny skies.
+Approximately 50,000 people attended the event.
+The green flag was waved at 12:38 p.m. to signify the beginning of the race, and Andretti immediately fired past Kanaan on the outside line to take the lead.
+As Andretti quickly amassed a two-second lead, Kanaan lost second place to Tracy on the second lap, but regained the position four laps later.
+By utilizing the slipstream from the rear of Andretti's car, Kanaan got by Andretti for the lead in the first turn on lap 9.
+Andretti remained in hot pursuit of Kanaan and eventually overtook him again on lap 12, while Vasser simultaneously passed Tracy for third place; Vasser was eventually relegated to fifth place, behind Tracy and Carpentier, by the 15th lap.
+In the next two laps, Tracy made his way up from third to first, passing Andretti for the lead while entering turn one on lap 17.
+Andretti reclaimed the lead two laps later, but was quickly passed by Tracy again on the 20th lap.
+Vasser moved into the lead for the first time three laps later, and gained a 1.6-second lead ahead of Tracy and Andretti by lap 32 as both drivers engaged in a wheel-to-wheel duel for second place.

-Throughout the next ten laps, Tracy and Andretti engaged in a wheel-to-wheel duel for the second position, allowing Vasser to pull away from them both.
 Vasser led all the drivers into pit road for the first round of green-flag pit stops on the 33rd lap; Andretti was credited with leading the lap, though Vasser regained the lead while exiting pit road.
-The first caution flag of the race was issued on lap 34 after Junqueira's left-rear lug nut loosened as he drove off of pit road, causing his tire to fall off.
+The first caution flag of the race was issued on lap 34 after a lug nut in Junqueira's left-rear tire loosened as he drove off of pit road, causing his tire to fall off.
 Junqueira later rejoined the race, albeit several laps down.
 The caution period allowed Franchitti to pit again.
-On the lap 39 restart, Andretti charged by Vasser to take the lead once again.
-A lap later, Tracy passed Vasser for second.
-With each passing lap, Andretti, Tracy, Vasser, and Kanaan stayed close together in the top four positions.
-Tracy slowly inched closer to leader Andretti before finally pulling to his outside at the fourth turn of lap 44, though he was unable to complete the pass.
+On the lap-39 restart, Andretti charged by Vasser to take the lead once again.
+Vasser then fell to third place a lap later as Tracy overtook him in the first corner.
+With each passing lap, Andretti, Tracy, Vasser, and Kanaan remained close together in the top four positions, as Papis challenged Carpentier for seventh place.
+Tracy slowly inched closer to Andretti before finally pulling to his outside at the fourth turn of lap 44, though he was unable to complete the pass for the lead.
+On the 46th lap, Tracy finally reclaimed the lead as Andretti fended off Vasser.
+Andretti got by Tracy two laps later, and from laps 48–64, Tracy and Andretti exchanged the lead nine times.
+Kanaan gradually climbed up the running order in the meantime and passed Tracy to retake the lead on the 65th lap.